 Once you have carried out the initial assessment, it is then time for the induction.
 This can be carried out before the employee or visitor even arrives on site if you opt for online induction software.
 This can save lots of time as they will already be familiar with the Health & Safety risks before they even step foot on the premises.
 The online induction should show them examples of hazards they are likely to face on site, and where the safety assembly points are located.

 3. Control Measures

 These should already be in place before you take on a new member of staff, but the induction process is a good time to review these controls.
 They should protect all of your employees against risks and hazards, and you should also outline the importance of all staff reporting near misses as well as accidents.
 Personal Protective Equipment (PPE) should also be provided and regularly maintained.
 It is the responsibility of the employee to let you know if their PPE needs replacing.

 This is a bit of a broad point, but the angle the HSE are coming from is that any other information regarding hazards in the workplace should be explained.
 These should be specific to the job role that the employee is going to carry out, and should also include detail about the precautions that need to be taken to avoid danger.

 It is the responsibility of the employer to ensure the new starter is provided with adequate supervision, particularly during the early stages of their employment.
 Any issues that the employee has regarding their health & safety should be clearly communicated to their supervisor, who can escalate these concerns if necessary.

 6. Checking their understanding

-It is all very well giving a new starter a login to their online induction and letting them get along with it, but it is a good idea that the induction software includes questions and answers as they go through it.
+It is all very well giving a new starter a login to their online induction and letting them get along with it, but it is a good idea that the h&s induction software includes questions and answers as they go through it.
 This then solidifies their learning and gives you an indication of how well they have understood each subject area.
 Any questions they struggled to answer can then be addressed and explained in person when they arrive on site.

 Online Induction Systems